 How to Read the Clock:

 The cells are illuminated by RGB LEDs and by default, the time is shown in white (this can be changed with the ‘set’ button).
 To add interest, the clock has a quarter hour indicator: quarter time numerator number of rows become filled for 10s every quarter, with the colour dependant on the time of day.
-In the product photos, it’s showing 3/4 filled – 45min.
+In the product photos, it’s showing blue 3/4 filled – 45min.
 At midday, a special rainbow effect displays for 1min (shown in the product photos too).

 If I do not have stock I make these to order by hand so there is a lead time of up to 2 weeks.
 Generally it will be more like 1 week as I have one in stock.
 I am able to provide minor customisations for this reason however, such as LED colour, engraving or wood stain (natural is standard).
 Please ask if you have something else you think of.